wearpants/twiggy/doc/reference_guide.rst

 .. automethod:: twiggy.outputs.Output._write
     :noindex:

-If the output requires locking to be thread-safe, set the class attribute :attr:`~twiggy.outputs.Output.use_locks` to True (the default).
+If the output requires locking to be thread-safe, set the class attribute :attr:`~.use_locks` to True (the default).
 Turning off may give slightly higher throughput.

 Writing Formats
 ===================
-The :attr:`format <twiggy.outputs.Output._format>` callable is Output-specific; it should take a :class:`~twiggy.message.Message` and return an appropriate object (string, database row, etc.) to be written. **Do not modify** the received message - it is shared by all outputs.
+The :attr:`format <.Output._format>` callable is Output-specific; it should take a :class:`.Message` and return an appropriate object (string, database row, etc.) to be written. **Do not modify** the received message - it is shared by all outputs.

-How to do that, including :class:`~twiggy.lib.ConversionTable`
+How to do that, including :class:`.ConversionTable`